mkry93/Linux-util/README.md

 ## Whats done

-The delay calculation ,battery state and level detection , root gui dialogue display resolved, yad dialogue and countdown.
+The delay calculation ,battery state and level detection , root gui dialogue display resolved, yad dialogue and countdown,to detect whether it was a manual or rtcwake , to run a repeated check when system wakes from the suspend to detect whether it was a manual or rtcwake , to run a repeated check when system wakes from the suspend

 ##  Whats left

-to detect whether it was a manual or rtcwake , to run a repeated check when system wakes from the suspend
+- Check Big(O) worst case time. should not exceed 15sec +- 2 for timer service and script avoid overlap race conditions
+- considering usage of a fifo or other make lock functions though seems unnecessary currently
+- when the delay is above 4 hrs/discharging cap it at 3-4 hrs till delay comes down mentioned time/charging or add a negative buffer in delay calculation or both?
+- remove upower dependency with pure arithmetic and subsequently other dependencies (until evident advantages and optionally support lower bash versions)
+- avoid systemd timer if possible and replace with a low memory latency polling method
+- find a secure way to run suspend wrapper for all users without escalating priviledges(use suspend-then-hibernate hibernatedelaysec ?)
+- remove systemd suspend calls with rtcwake commands if possible
+- find any interference with long running processes or hanged situations (bigger delay)
+- any indication that the suspend loop was completed and battery has reached critical levels and hibernated (for info only no utility use i can think of now)

 #### Potential clues

-rtcwake command can do a s3 or s4 state with a RTC clock which runs in both modes and can trigger a wake currently systemd commands are used and are in thought to be changed
+rtcwake command can do a s3 or s4 state with a RTC clock which runs in both modes and can trigger a wake currently systemd commands are used and are in consideration to be changed

 ## Usage